katatunix/polly/release/polly/readme.md

 ## Features
 * Continuously check console output of the miner to detect errors, and based on that the tool will fire an action which is specified in a file called `fire.bat`.
 * Start miner again when it exits/crashes, fire the action if the exiting happens too quickly.
+* If miner has not printed out anything to console for 5 minutes, then fire the action.
 * Periodically check new public IP address of the rig.
 * All important events (fire, exit, new IP) will be sent to a list of subscribed email addresses.